lcpilling/lukesRlib/README.md

 ### tidy_ci()
 `tidy_ci()` ("tidy with CIs") runs [`broom::tidy()`](https://broom.tidymodels.org/) and returns the tidy estimates with CIs calculated as EST +/- 1.96*SE

-Motivation: by default the [`broom`](https://broom.tidymodels.org/) package uses `confint()` to estimate CIs.
+Motivation: by default the [{broom}](https://broom.tidymodels.org/) package uses `confint()` to estimate CIs.
 For GLMs this calculates CIs via the profile likelihood method.
 When using large datasets this takes a long time and does not meaningfully alter the CIs compared to calculating using 1.96*SE

 `tidy_ci()` does a few other nice things: hides the intercept by default, automatically detects logistic/CoxPH/CRR models and exponentiates the estimates, and if p==0 returns the 'extreme p' as a string.
 Other options include -log10 p-values.

-See the [`tidy_ci()` Wiki page](https://github.com/lukepilling/lukesRlib/wiki/tidy_ci()) page for more details
+See the [`tidy_ci()` Wiki](https://github.com/lukepilling/lukesRlib/wiki/tidy_ci()) page for more details

 #### Examples